haichao/leaflet.marker.pin/README.md

 Pins for leaflet are markers that can be added, edited or deleted directly on the map from the web page.

-## Warning

-This branch is not stable!
-Development on going!

 ## How it's work on the map

 Go to the [demo](http://wwwouaiebe.github.io/leaflet.marker.pin/) page.